cfwheels/cfwheels/guides/command-line-tools/wheels-generate-commands.md

 This command will ask for:

-* An Application Name (a new directoery will be created with this name)
+* An Application Name (a new directory will be created with this name)
 * Template to use
 * A reload Password
 * A datasource name
 * What local cfengine you want to run
 * If using Lucee, do you want to setup a local h2 dev database
-* Do you want to initialize the app as a ForgBox module
+* Do you want to initialize the app as a ForgeBox module

 ```
 wheels new